AI4University/data_ingest/README.md

 # data_ingest
-Jupyter notebooks with the automatized process to obtain the databases for each of the work programmes.
+Jupyter notebooks with the automatized process to obtain the necessary databases.